 I woke up early, without an alarm.
 I showered and dressed, packed a few things: my camera, notebook, protein bars, the bright ultramarine blue hat i planned on wearing.
 I got breakfast and coffee and then walked to the Hertz rental location in the lobby of a Mariott a few blocks away.
-The Mariott was hosting some type of business convention and there were hordes of men and women dressed in classic business attire, suits and cellphones.
-When I walked in a presentation must have just ended, overwhelming flows of people all with airs of purpose, wearing lanyards, talking in tones of voice that suggest the imparting of valuable information of which I understood nothing.
-I ended up finding the window for the Hertz rental and was helped by a man who was anticipating me.
-My request for a vehicle with 4WD had caused him some anxiety for him but after several switch-arounds we found a car that would be suitable and not cause too much trouble for his organization.
-When he looked at my licence and saw I was from New Jersey he talked about our recent bad weather, and I was surprised that he knew anything about it.
+The Mariott was hosting a business convention and there were large groups of men and women dressed in classic business attire, suits and cellphones, with lanyards for the event.
+When I walked in a presentation must have just ended, large flows of people, conversations in tones of voice that suggest the imparting of valuable information.
+I found the window-size hole in the wall for the Hertz rental and was helped by a man who was anticipating me while sitting in the wall, it looked like a serving window from a closet.
+My request for a vehicle with 4WD had caused him some anxiety, the car I’d requested wasn’t available.
+After several switch-arounds and we found a car that would be suitable and available.
+When he looked at my license and saw New Jersey he talked about our recent bad weather, and I was surprised that he knew anything about it.
 I wouldn’t have known anything about Utah’s weather.
 He said the thing about New Jersey is that we were completely unprepared for dealing with bad weather.
 At the time I agreed.
 It often feels like the world ends any time a bad storm hits in New Jersey.
-It also feels like people in New Jersey during the winter want the world to end.
-Some shared feeling that maybe we could all just stop for a day or two.
+It also feels like people in New Jersey during the winter sometimes want the world to end, a chance to just stop for a day.

 In any case, after waiting in the lobby for the car to be ready, finally it was time to depart.
 I plugged my cellphone in with a car charger, set my directions on google maps and set off.
 I also had hand-written directions incase I lost service.
 There’s about an hour of driving on some main highways, and even while there are visible mountains, it takes a little while before you start to get out into the grassy nothings.
-But then after a few exits, suddenly, at long last, there’s nothing but grasses and cows and mountains.
-Hundreds and hundreds of cows.
-At first they are in the distance, and black, and still, and I almost wasn’t sure if they were real cows or cut-out fake dogs put there to keep birds away.
+After a few exits, suddenly, at last, there’s nothing but grasses and cows and mountains.
+Wide spaces, hundreds and hundreds of cows.
+At first they are in the distance, and black, and still, I almost wasn’t sure if they were real.
 But eventually there are too many cows to leave any question.
 And they all have ear tags, yellow or white, so they are someone’s cows.
-They were crossing the roads, and eating grass and looking up at my car passing.
+They were crossing the roads, and eating grass and looking in the window of my car passing.
 Their lives seemed good, and if this was cow-realm, then cows might be pretty high up on the spirit levels of animal life.

 But there’s further to go, I drove passed Golden Spike monument, a significant place in railroad history, and eventually I made it to the dirt road.
-And once the car is on the dirt road, and the wheels are kicking up dirt clouds in the rearview, eventually the cows stop appearing, and there starts to be really nothing.
-In the distance I could see the land opening up into the mist of the Great Salt Lake, and eventually, after the cows disappear, there are cow-sized black rocks in the landscape that look like fallen meteors, black basalt rocks, and it starts to truly feel like I’ve entered a foreign world, another planet, the cows have turned to stones.
+Once the car is on the dirt road, and the wheels are kicking up clouds in the rearview, eventually the cows stop appearing, and there is really a sense of nothingness.
+In the distance I could see the land opening up into the mist of the Great Salt Lake, and eventually, after the cows disappear, there are cow-sized black rocks in the landscape that look like burnt fallen meteors, black basalt rocks, it starts to truly feel like a foreign world, another planet, the cows have turned to stones.
 I arrive at the point I’ve been heading toward, a small dirt parking lot, looking out at the Spiral Jetty, and the Great Salt Lake.

 I had this private and unspoken idea in my head that I would in some way be confronting my own personal devil when I arrived at the Jetty.
+I had projected it there perhaps in some sense.
 So I was almost pleased when I pulled up and saw a dark silhouette out on the icy flats beyond the spiral.
 I waited in the car while the figure moved across the salt flats, across the jetty, and started walking up the hill toward the small dirt parking lot.
-I got out of the car, walked to the edge of the hill, and the man walked up and stood next to me, calm, we looked out at the Jetty, and he said, water levels are low.
+I got out of the car, walked to the edge of the hill, and the man walked up and stood next to me, calm, I liked him immediately.
+We looked out at the Jetty, and he said, water levels are low.
 I said, yeah.
 Then from another side a few younger men were dragging a dried out tree by its roots into the parking lot, friends of this man.
 They were going to make a fire.
 I said I was going down to the jetty, and left them in the parking lot to make a fire.
 Walking down and onto the jetty I had the image of Smithson from his film, running on the jetty rocks.
 But it was different now.
 The desert had risen, and the rocks were not swirling in water but were caked in sand and salt.
+The jetty reveals a changing ecosystem.
 Walking along the rocks was a choice but not a necessity, one could walk in the salt space between the rocks.
-Nonetheless there was a devastating beauty to the line of rocks in the earth, reaching out toward the water, curling in on itself.
+There was nonetheless a devastating beauty to the line of rocks in the earth, reaching out toward the water, curling in on itself.